How Divorce Mediation Works: 5 Steps

 Step Three: Joint Sessions

 Joint sessions are scheduled for two hours.
 I will open the session with an opportunity for each of you to share your thoughts and goals for the session and any information that you feel might be new information for your spouse.
-I will facilitate the discussion in a way that creates a safe environment in which you can work toward the agreements you will need to complete your divorce filing.
+I will facilitate this sharing and the ongoing discussion in a way that creates a safe environment in which you can work toward the agreements you will need to complete your divorce filing.
 Mediation is not counseling, discussions stay focused on the future and creating healthy successful plans for both you and your children’s lives.
-Agreements typically include a parenting plan, child support agreement, and settlement agreement, including spousal maintenance if applicable, for those with minor children and a settlement agreement, including spousal maintenance if applicable, for those without minor children.
+Agreements typically include a parenting plan, child support agreement, and settlement agreement, including spousal maintenance if applicable.

 Step Four: Document Preparation and Signing